CharlieQLe/gnome-extension-dotspaces/README.md

 ## TO-DO

+* Refactor implementation to be more optimized (?)
 * Add a settings page
     * Add the option to hide the icons of non-active, occupied workspaces
     * Add the option to keep the Activities button